Mario-Kart-Felix/EvilClippy/README.md

 This tool was released during our BlackHat Asia talk (March 28, 2019).
 A video recording of this talk is available at https://www.youtube.com/watch?v=9ULzZA70Dzg.

 # Evil Clippy
 A cross-platform assistant for creating malicious MS Office documents.
 Can hide VBA macros, stomp VBA code (via P-Code) and confuse macro analysis tools.
-Runs on Linux, OSX and Windows.
+Runs on Linux, OSX and Windows, Apple.

 If you're new to this tool, you might want to start by reading our blog post on Evil Clippy: https://outflank.nl/blog/2019/05/05/evil-clippy-ms-office-maldoc-assistant/